dkekel/gridwars/web/src/markdown/getting-started-docs.md

 <dt>Q: Is there a timout for the whole match?</dt>
 <dd>A: Yes, it's 60 seconds.
 If the match takes longer, it will be considered as failed and will not go into the rank calculation.</dd>

+<dt>Q: How are the scores calculated?</dt>
+<dd>A: A win gives 3 points, a draw 1 point and a loss no points.
+The score is the sum of the points.</dd>

 <dt>Q: Can the bot be stateful?</dt>
 <dd>A: Yes, your bot will instantiated once and used during the whole match.
 You can store state in class variables between the turns.</dd>